MellianStudios/mod-encounter-logs/README.md

 ### Tracking
 - when player enters combat this event itself is tracked together with player gear (including gems and enchants), talents and buffs/debuffs
 - players casting spells are tracked always
+- player movement is tracked always
 - creature casting spells are tracked when in combat with player
-- player movement is tracked always
+- creature movement is tracked when in combat with player

+Pets, summons and vehicles are tracked in same fashion in relation to whether they are owned by player or creature

 ---